 If we’re going to grow our local economy, we need to focus on improving our roads.
 As a State Representative, I worked to secure funding for completion of Highway 167 to I-5 and the Port of Tacoma, and as a State Senator, I led the push to accelerate the completion project so that it is finished three years sooner.
 I also worked to ensure that bridge replacement funding was prioritized to the Meridian Street Bridge over the Puyallup River.
 Now, we have an opportunity to finish Canyon Road across the Puyallup River.
 As your county council member, I will work hard to secure the funding needed for this critical project and other important road projects.

 Government exists to provide security so that you and I can live freely and peacefully.
-We must ensure that our police and fire departments are equipped with the technologies, coordination, pay and benefits that they need to do their jobs well.
-We must also prioritize funding for the criminal justice system, including prisons.
+We must ensure that our county sheriff, prosecutor, and courts are equipped with everything they need to do their jobs well.

 As the ranking member on the Senate Housing Stability and Affordability Committee, I spend a lot of time working across party lines to advance common sense housing policy at the state level.
 Our region faces a serious housing shortage, and we need policy reforms to meet the demand while upholding other values like environmental stewardship.
 I am eager to get to work at the county level to create new incentives and options for affordable housing.